 When transitioning from console to gaming on a PC you can still use your Xbox controller for playing games.
 But if you want better precision, especially with first-person shooters, you can’t beat the mouse and keyboard.

-And, depending on the game, you can set up your favourite hotkeys all over your keyboard for game play.
+And, depending on the game (and the keyboard you're playing on), you can set up your favourite hotkeys all over your keyboard for game play.
 Real-time strategy games benefit the most from a mouse/keyboard setup.